-Eros is a relatively small asteroid whose orbit approaches the orbit of Earth but does not cross it.
+Eros is a large asteroid whose orbit approaches the orbit of Earth but does not cross it.
 NASA JPL has classified Eros as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 The rotation of Eros has been observed.
 It completes a rotation on its axis every 5.27 days.